 UNC has long been a leader in the care of pediatric patients with congenital heart disease.
 We offer a multidisciplinary approach to heart surgery for children, starting with fetal diagnosis and counseling during pregnancy.
 We perform the full range of congenital cardiac surgery, including neonatal repair of transposition of the great arteries utilizing the arterial switch procedure, primary repair of hypoplastic left heart syndrome utilizing the Norwood procedure, repair of the aortic valve pathology, including the Ross procedure, cardiac transplantation and permanent pacemaker implantation.

 We have provided surgery on newborns as small as 500 grams (1.10 pounds).
 We also offer hybrid procedures for high-risk single-ventricle children in collaboration with UNC’s pediatric cardiac interventionists.

 Our pediatric cardiothoracic surgical team is a diverse group which includes a surgeon, physician assistants, and nurse practitioners.
 In the operating room, we have three pediatric cardiothoracic anesthesiologists who work closely with the surgeon.
 The pediatric intensive care unit (PICU) team in North Carolina Children’s Hospital consists of specially trained medical and nursing staff who provide 24-hour care preoperatively and postoperatively in the 20-bed area.
 The cardiac intermediate cardiac care unit (CICC) delivers family-centered care.
 Rounding out the team are respiratory therapists who provide care to the children on standard ventilators, oscillators, oxygen therapy, ECMO, and nitric oxide therapy.

-Michael R. Mill, MD, pediatric heart surgeon
+Mahesh Sharma, MD, pediatric heart surgeon

 How to Refer a Patient to Us